Lazio again scores late to rescue 1-1 draw against Juventus

 It was Ronaldo’s third goal in his two league matches since recovering from the coronavirus, which kept him out for three weeks.

-Lazio almost leveled shortly after when Sergej Milinković-Savić nodded a cross on in front of goal and Vedat Muriqi was millimeters away from making contact at the far post.
+Lazio almost leveled shortly after when Sergej Milinković-Savić nodded a cross on in front of goal and Vedat Muriqi was just short of making contact at the far post.

 Ronaldo went even closer but he curled an effort off the top of the right post.

-Note: This story has been corrected to show that Juventus is three points behind Milan, not two.